Marc-Bernard-Tools/ABAP-Tools-for-abapGit/README.md

 # Tools for abapGit

-This is a collection of little helpers and painkillers for abapGit.
+This is a collection of helpers and painkillers for abapGit.
 Enjoy! :grin:

 Made by [Marc Bernard Tools](https://marcbernardtools.com/) giving back to the [SAP Community](https://community.sap.com/)